-Share on ThriftyFunThis guide contains the following solutions.
+Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 For low cost wedding decorations, visit your local Dollar Tree.
 Dollar Tree has hundreds of decorative items that you can purchase for your wedding for only a dollar or under.
-Dollar Tree sells similar items found at retail stores for 75% less.
-So get moving to Dollar Tree.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 My husbands aunt is getting married in 2 weeks and has not done any planning for decorations at the reception.
 I have been given the task.
 I need some ideas for quick and simple inexpensive decorations in lavendar in green that I can pull this together.
 We have about 40 tables to do as well as a banister, stage, wedding party table and cake/gift table.
 We can NOT use balloons of any sort.
 Thank you for your help!

 I have been an art teacher for 29 yrs. and have a friend who does weddings.

 Go to Hobby Lobby.
 Buy irredescent confetti in bags, a bag of sand, paper table cloths, and fake greenery.